 Today, the partnership between a school's website and its EMS software opens a world of possibilities for admission offices and for families.

 Powerful admission and enrollment software helps admission teams to:

-- Track all communications with each candidate, so you always know who contacted a candidate last
+- Track all communications with each candidate, so you always know who contacted a candidate last.

 But, often, that assumption is rooted in the faulty belief that more leads mean more conversions.
-On the contrary, the primary reason many institutions struggle to meet their goals has little to do with the number of top of the funnel (TOFU) leads.
+On the contrary, the primary reason many institutions struggle to meet their goals has little to do with the number of top-of-the-funnel (TOFU) leads.
 Instead, it has everything to do with their relationship-building strategies all along the funnel journey.

 Previously, we mentioned it’s possible for interested prospects to consider and rule out your school without you even knowing they exist.
 But, what if you could connect with them sooner and keep them engaged longer?
 What if you could tailor communication to the exact needs of each student and his or her family?
 Figuring out how to communicate with each family on a personal level is a key part of moving students through the funnel.

 With admission and enrollment management software, you can develop highly personalized campaigns that captivate prospects and nurture them through the process.
 Develop stronger relationships earlier in the process, and maintain them throughout the candidate’s journey.